35 Unicorn Facts to Astonish You

 There are a few different theories about how unicorns might survive without food.
 One theory is that they can absorb energy from the sun and other natural sources with their horn.
 Another theory is that they have a special digestive system that allows them to extract nutrients from the air or water.
 Still, another theory is that they can photosynthesize, like plants.

-In addition to not needing food, unicorns are also said to have several other magical abilities, such as the power to heal, the ability to fly, and the ability to understand human language.
+Unicorns are said to have several other magical abilities, such as the power to heal, the ability to fly, and the ability to understand human language.
 These abilities make them even more powerful and mysterious creatures.

 3. The Unicorn Is the National Animal of Scotland.